Width-k Eulerian polynomials of type A and B and its Gamma-positivity: Width- Eulerian polynomials of type

 So, $\mathrm{WD}_{n,k,p}=\mathrm{WB}_{n,k,p}\bigcap D_n$ and $\mathrm{W\bar{D}}_{n,k,p}=\mathrm{WB}_{n,k,p} \backslash D_n$.
 The cardinals of these sets will be denoted by $d(n,k,p)$ and $\bar{d}(n,k,p)$, respectively.
 Since $\mathrm{WB}_{n,k,p}=\mathrm{WD}_{n,k,p} \bigcup \mathrm{W\bar{D}}_{n,k,p} $, we have

-Now, we give the following symmetry which generalizes the Proposition 4.1 of Borowiec and Mlotkowski \cite{12} for $k=1$. \begin{prop} For $0 \leq p \leq n$, we have \\ if n is even with $1 \leq k \leq n$ or n is odd with $2 \leq k \leq n $, then
+Now, we give the following result in which we generalize Proposition $4.1$-\cite{12} (for $k=1)$. \begin{prop} Let $0 \leq p \leq n$.
+Then, the following statements are satisfied: \begin{enumerate} \item If $n$ is even with $1 \leq k \leq n$ or $n$ is odd with $2 \leq k \leq n $, then